MaxAcheson/Module_2_Challenge/README.md

-# Loan Application Tool for the Module 2 Challenge
+# Loan Qualifier Tool for Module 2 Challenge

 This loan application program is designed to give people a customized list of bank loans based on various points of information regarding their financial standing and history.
 Many people find it difficult to interact with a bank teller in order to figure out what loans are available for them.
 This program seeks to analyze the whole process by filtering data from a spreadsheet full of daily loan rates from various banks.